EbenKouao/SmartCCTV-Camera/README.md

 ## Step 3 – Launch Web Stream
 **Pre-requisite:** Ageitgey Face_recognition Library is installed:

-Note: Creating an Autostart script is recommended to keep the stream running on bootup.
+Note: Creating an Autostart of the main.py script is recommended to keep the stream running on bootup.
 ```bash cd modules
 sudo python3 /home/pi/SmartCCTV-Camera/main.py
 ```